-The founder of SAL and coordinator of the web-conferences expressed the objective of the web-conferences as follows:
+The founder of SAL and coordinator of the workshops expressed the objective of the workshops as follows:

 Online seminars allow us (graduate students) to attend classes given by professors in different universities in different fields.
 We need such encounters with these professors to motivate us and benefit from their experience...through these seminars we may highlight the importance of research and encourage people to work together and start research projects that will benefit the society.